cappuccinocosmico/tryptamine/frontend-nextjs/data/blog/a_confalgration_is_coming.md

 Afterwards occupy is largely viewed as a total failure, a "blip", and a movement that was more engaged in performative outrage and wasn't able to accomplish any of its actual goals.

-I think its better to think of it as a spark from which the rest of the protest movement grew.
+I think its better to think of it as fire that was hastily extinguished whoes ashes eventually ignited the largest protest movement since the 1960's when the underlying conditions were more favorable.

 # 2016

-The 2 main important events that happened in 2016 to help catalyze this movement were.
+In my opinion the 3 main events that happened in 2016 to help catalyze these later movements were.

 1. The extremely popular campaign of Bernie Sanders, and the rallying of all the DNC figureheads and obama behind hillary Clinton's primary.
 Making it crystal clear to lots of progressives that the democratic leadership are categorically opposed to almost all of the positive improvements we were wanting to make.
 And blaming the republicans or their own incompetence was just an excuse to hide the fact that they didnt actually want to do any of it.
 (In addition to being the political awakening for a lot of young people.)

 2. Clinton loosing to Trump, cutting off the ability of liberals to lobby the presidency to achieve their goals, and also striking a huge blow to their faith that "the system has it all figured out".

+3. The thermostatic equilibrium of political opinion (a statistical tendency for people to dislike incumbents) shifting to favor democrats under a trump presidency.

+Even though lots of organizers were galvanized by point 1, it pales in significance compared to 2 and 3.
+Mass movements are fundamentally growth driven enterprises,

+for every person who attends

 # The people who were in occupy eventually lead other movements